 Improvement as the Purpose of Life

-Or, why we want to always improve ourselves.
+Or, why we always want to improve ourselves.

 What is life?

-Life is the continuing and spreading of complex patterns of information throughout time and space.
+Life is the continuation and spreading of complex patterns of information throughout time and space.
 Life is the process that turns matter into more of itself.
 But what does that have to do with improvement?

 Why?
 Life is the opposite of death.
 And because it exists at the edge between chaos and order, it always has forces pulling it away from existence.
 In one way, there is only stasis and in the other way, there is too much growth, too much chaos, and no patterns to be extracted.
 At one end is the heat death of the universe, boring universal coldness, while at the other end is the extreme heat and burning chaos of a star.
-Life exists somewhere in the middle.
+Life can only exist somewhere in the middle.

-Improvement is the Purpose of Our Lives.
+Improvement as the Purpose of Personal Lives.

 Progression.
-That's what it is about.
+That's what life is about.

 A deeper truth about myself